-Our trademark portfolio currently consists of two registered trademarks in Australia and Korea, two registered trademarks in Russia, two registered trademarks in Singapore, six registered trademarks in Brazil, five registered trademarks in Canada, six registered trademarks in China, four registered trademarks in the European Union, two registered trademarks in each of India and New Zealand, two registered trademarks in Japan, three registered trademarks in Israel, six registered trademarks in Mexico, four registered and three pending applications in South Africa, five registered trademarks in the United States and two pending applications in the United States and six registered trademarks in the United Kingdom.
-We also have two international registrations: the first with registered protection in the European Union, India, Japan, Mexico, New Zealand, Korea and Singapore, and the second with extensions of protection pending in India and registered in Australia, China, European Union, Israel, Japan, Korea, Mexico, New Zealand, Russia, and Singapore.
+Our trademark portfolio currently consists of two registered trademarks in Australia and Korea, two registered trademarks in Russia, two registered trademarks in Singapore, six registered trademarks in Brazil, five registered and one pending application in Canada, five registered trademarks in China, four registered and two pending applications in the European Union, two registered trademarks in each of India and New Zealand, two registered trademarks in Japan, three registered and 1 pending application in Israel, eight registered trademarks in Mexico, four registered and three pending applications in South Africa, six registered trademarks in the United States and four pending applications in the United States and six registered trademarks in the United Kingdom.
+We also have three international registrations: the first with registered protection in the European Union, India, Japan, New Zealand, Korea and Singapore; the second with extensions of protection pending in India and registered in Australia, China, European Union, Israel, Japan, Korea, Mexico, New Zealand, Russia, and Singapore; and the third with extensions of protection pending in Australia, Brazil, Canada, Japan and Mexico.